dannywillems/ocaml-for-web-programming/README.md

 ## Typescript/Javascript

 * [Typescript](http://www.typescriptlang.org/) aims to develop a typed javascript.
 [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) contains a lot of bindings to popular javascript libraries.
-It would be useful to have a compiler ocaml to typescript and use this repository as reference.
+It would be useful to have a compiler OCaml to typescript and use this repository as reference.

 * Bindings to popular javascript frameworks
   - Angularjs